zentrocdot/wapscan/README.md

 ## Prerequisites

 <p align="justify">The wireless access point scanner will run on <code>Linux Mint</code> and should be also run on <code>Linux Ubuntu</code> and also on <code>Debian</code> like operating systems.
 I developed the scanner on <code>Linux Mint</code> for usage on <code>Linux Mint</code>.</p>

-## Introductory Words

-<p align="justify">Before I started the development I was looking for a good name.
-After finding a name I checked if there will be a package with the same name [1].
-No match said to me that this will be a good name.</p>

 ## Repository Organisation